bhuvaneshwaran-kumar/JS-Reference/README.md

     useReducer is usually preferable to useState when you have complex state logic

+---

+# useMemo

+    it caches the value from previous render.

+# useCallback

+    it is useFull when passing callbacks to optimized (pure || React.memo()) child components that rely on refrence equality to prevent unnecessary renders.

 # Lifting State Up.

     we can also able to pass methods that actually manupulate the state as a prop.